-- PROVIDER'S method and manner for providing adequate ambulance services and the deployment plan (or station locations) shall be submitted upon the execution of this AGREEMENT. - 2.
-PROVIDER shall notify AGENCY within thirty (30) days in writing of any proposed changes.
+- 1. PROVIDER'S method and manner for providing adequate ambulance services and the deployment plan shall be submitted upon the execution of this AGREEMENT. - 2.
+PROVIDER shall notify AGENCY within thirty (30) days in writing of any proposed change in the Deployment Plan or station location. - 3.
+The initial Deployment Plan shall specify the general locations of ambulance (s).
+This Deployment Plan shall additionally specify each station location.